walterhiggins/ScriptCraft/docs/API-Reference.md

 The Minecraft Server object

 ### self variable
 The current player.
-(Note - this value should not be used in multi-threaded scripts or event-handling code - it's not thread-safe)
+(Note - this value should not be used in multi-threaded scripts or event-handling code - it's not thread-safe).
+This variable is only safe to use at the in-game prompt and should *never* be used in modules.
+For example you can use it here...

+    /js console.log(self.name)

+... but not in any javascript module you create yourself or in any event handling code. `self` is a temporary short-lived variable which only exists in the context of the in-game or server command prompts.

 ### config variable
 ScriptCraft configuration - this object is loaded and saved at startup/shutdown.